10/02/2013

 After lunch at Liz's urging David took another look at the saw, to see if we could fix it.
 It didn't take him long to realize that I'd accidentally set the chain brake on.
 He fired it up and cut a stick or two - problem solved.
 For lunch Liz fixed a salad and David made grilled cheese and tomato sandwiches using Sally's leftover grape tomatoes.
 We sat in the warm cabin with sunshine filtering in through the smoky windows, eating lunch together in the satisfying knowledge of a winter's worth of firewood stacked outside on the porch.

-After David and Cathy left, Liz and I finished cleaning up the cabin then sat on the porch for a couple of hours reminiscing in the sunshine .
+After David and Cathy left, Liz and I finished cleaning up the cabin then sat on the porch for a couple of hours reminiscing in the sunshine.
+We talked about our relationship long ago during the autumn days after college in her rustic little house in Colorado Springs, how sweet it was and yet not quite right either.
+She talked about her marriage to Bob and her contentment with her single life now, about her friends which weren't especially close but were close enough, about our talking together in a way that she doesn't talk with anyone any more.
 We started back to the Springs as the full moon rose in the notch between the mountains down-canyon from the old Wetmore Peregrine eyrie.
-The crazy wind of yesterday was silent and we were at peace.
+The crazy wind of yesterday was silent and so were we.
 David was waiting for us back at Liz's but before he and I headed back to Denver the three of us ate dinner together at a Mexican restaurant he remembered.
 Though the cloth napkins felt a bit pretentious the food was in fact a cut or two above the ordinary.
 As we parted I promised Liz that I still intended to finish her painting, a landscape of Garden of the Gods which I started 33 years ago and which has hung in her kitchen for the past decade awaiting my return.

 11/20/2013 380 miles, 2 birds